elastic/universal-profiling-documentation/features.md

 ![differential view](./img/functions-diff-view.png)

-In differentials flamegraphs, the difference with the baseline is highlighted in form of color and hue: a more vivid green colored rectangle indicates that a frame has been seen in _less_ samples compared to the baseline, which means an improvement.
+In differentials flamegraphs, the difference with the baseline is highlighted with color and hue: a more vivid green colored rectangle indicates that a frame has been seen in _less_ samples compared to the baseline, which means an improvement.
 In contrast, rectangles colored by a vivid red are a sign of more samples being recorded on CPU, therefore indicating a potential performance regression.